ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Analysis

-We first investigate whether mode separation can be integrated into the RL training, where we jointly train each single prompt under four different reasoning modes, each associated with a specific system prompt and corresponding context window.
+\paragraph{Comparison with End-to-End Joint RL Training} We first investigate whether mode separation can be integrated into the RL training, where we jointly train each single query under four different reasoning modes, each associated with the specific system prompt and corresponding context window.
 To ensure the peak performance, we start our joint RL training after expansion stage, and stabilize the training with rejection sampling to prevent training oscillation under the most aggressive truncation (e.g. 32K $\rightarrow$ 4K).
 All other training settings are identical to those of our sequential counterpart.

-As shown in Figure~\ref{fig:ablation_parallel_rl}, joint RL exhibits a concentrated behavior, with Mid,High,and Xhigh modes to convergence on same point.
+As shown in Figure~\ref{fig:ablation_parallel_rl}, joint RL leads to mode collapse, where the Mid, High, and Xhigh modes converge to nearly identical behaviors.

-We identify two key factors contribute to this.
-First, supervision from truncated sequences dominates optimization, consistent with our truncation-rate decomposition in Sec~\ref{sec:method}.
-Second, High mode sequences can satisfy their truncation requirements by compressing below low-mode levels.
-Both reasons cause a reward hacking on response length against a mode selective reasoning behavior.
+We identify two key factors contributing to this: (i) supervision from truncated sequences dominates optimization, which is consistent with our truncation-rate decomposition in Sec.~\ref{sec:exploration}; and (ii) higher-mode sequences can satisfy their truncation requirements by compressing below lower modes.
+Together, these effects encourage reward hacking on response length rather than the intended mode-selective reasoning behavior.

-\paragraph{Analysis of Fusing Strategies} We examine ORBIT's fusing strategy by replacing on-policy fusion with offline distillation, where consolidation proceeds without additional on-policy rollouts, relying instead on a pre-sampled dataset from the exploration-stage frontier models.
+\paragraph{Analysis of Fusion Strategies} We examine ORBIT's fusion strategy by replacing on-policy fusion with offline distillation, where consolidation proceeds without additional on-policy rollouts, relying instead on a pre-sampled dataset from the exploration-stage frontier models.
 Both variants are initialized from the same merged model to minimize behavioral inconsistency.

-As shown in Figure~\ref{fig:ablation_offline_sft}, on-policy fusion achieves slightly higher performance than offline distillation, while overall stability and convergence remain comparable.
+As shown in Figure~\ref{fig:ablation_offline_sft}, on-policy fusion achieves slightly higher performance than offline distillation, while both methods exhibit similar convergence trends.
 This outcome can be attributed to the strong framework-level alignment in ORBIT: all teacher and student models share a sequential training with same base model trained on same data with same algorithm, effectively reducing policy mismatch and rendering offline distillation in this setting closer to a semi-offline procedure.